 The doctoral program is designed to prepare its graduates to carry out independent creative research in an industrial, academic, or government setting.
-To achieve this goal efficiently, The Institute normally offers full fellowship support to all entering Ph.D. students.
 Admission to the Ph.D. program is very competitive, with approximately 12 to 15 students admitted each year.

-Ph.D. students spend the first year of their studies taking courses that cover a broad range of areas in optics.
+Ph.D. students spend the first two semesters of their studies taking courses that cover a broad range of areas in optics.
 This coursework requires no prior experience with Optics, but assumes a level of mathematical and scientific preparation consistent with a B.S. degree in Physics, Applied Physics, or Electrical Engineering.
-With this preparation the student is then able to make a knowledgeable choice of specialization for thesis research.
+With this preparation the students are then able to make a knowledgeable choice of specialization for thesis research.

-During the second term the student talks to various faculty members and joins one of the research groups, beginning work in the summer.
+During the second term students talk to various faculty members and join a research group, beginning work in the summer.
 At the beginning of the second year students take a written preliminary examination covering the first-year coursework as well as other important topics.
 Then, the remainder of the second year is spent in taking advanced specialized coursework, fulfilling the one-year teaching assistant requirement, and doing research.
 The range of possible research topics is very wide as can be seen from reading through the research description in our website.

 If you are interested in applying to the Optics Ph.D.
 Program, please click here.